-Inflammation and the resulting pain remains until everything is repaired.
+Inflammation and the resulting pain remain until everything is repaired.
 Or it should.
 Conditions where damage is chronic, such as arthritis, or situations where the immune system keeps on bombarding perceived enemy forces, resulting in chronic inflammation and pain that no longer serves any purpose.

 The downside of using steroids was the reason behind the development of nonsteroidal anti-inflammatory drugs (NSAIDs).
 The effect of NSAIDs is more selective; they don’t take out the immune system and maintenance.
-They are not as targetted as one would wish but more so than steroids.
+They are not as targeted as one would wish but more so than steroids.

 Turning off the pain perception

 There are many drugs in this class with various uses and applications.
-Some are only used by your veterinarian, say during surgery, some come as pain patches, some as pills.
+Some are only used by your veterinarian, say during surgery; some come as pain patches, some as pills.

-The latest thinking is that a multi-prong approach going after both inflammation and pain perception yield the best results.
+The latest thinking is that a multi-prong approach of going after both inflammation and pain perception yield the best results.

-That’s why your arthritic dog might be prescribed both NSAIDs and say Tramadol or Gabapentin.
+That’s why your arthritic dog might be prescribed both NSAIDs and, say, Tramadol or Gabapentin.
 Though recent research seems to prompt skepticism about how effective Tramadol for pain management in dogs really is.

 Pain Management in Veterinary Patients